-Introduces the world's regions with concentration on parts of the world which may be less familiar - many of which are experiencing great changes and have a major impact on the United States.
+Introduces the world's regions with concentration on parts of the world with which we may be less familiar - many of which are experiencing great changes and have a major impact on our lives in the United States.
 Specific areas that will be covered include Africa, Asia, and Latin America.

 II.
 Course Objectives and Linkage to General Education Program